This post may contain affiliate links, view our disclaimer for details.

 - FRIDGE: The cake can be stored in the fridge for 2-3 days if covered or placed in an airtight container.

-- To freeze the cake, place the cake slices, uncovered, in the freezer for 5 minutes.
+- FREEZER: After 2-3 days, I recommend freezing the cake to lock in the moisture.
+Place the cake slices, uncovered, in the freezer for 5 minutes.
 This will help firm up the frosting.
 Then, wrap the slices well in plastic wrap and place in a freezer-proof baggie.
 Place them back in the freezer for up to 3 months.

-This cake makes a 3 tiered 6โณ cake.
-The recipe will also make a 2 tiered 8 or 9โณ cake.
-The baking time will need to be increased by a few minutes if making a 9โณ cake.
-Bake the cake for 30-35 minutes if using 9โณ cake pans.
+This cake makes a 3 tiered 6″ cake.
+The recipe will also make a 2 tiered 8 or 9″ cake.
+The baking time will need to be increased by a few minutes if making a 9″ cake.
+Bake the cake for 30-35 minutes if using 9″ cake pans.

 I was able to find Biscoff cookies at my local grocery store in the aisle with the peanut butter.
-If youโre not able to find the cookies in the store, you can order them online.
+If you’re not able to find the cookies in the store, you can order them online.

 This frosting can be stored in an air-tight container in the fridge for 1 week.

 I find that freezing the cake layers before applying the buttercream and whipped cream filling makes assembly SO much easier.
 The frozen cake helps keep the fillings from sliding around as much.
-It also helps prevent a bunch of cake crumbs from getting into the buttercream when youโre frosting the cake.
+It also helps prevent a bunch of cake crumbs from getting into the buttercream when you’re frosting the cake.

 Yes!
 This cake can be made ahead of time.
-I recommend making the cake layers ahead of time and storing them in the freezer until youโre ready to assemble the cake.
+I recommend making the cake layers ahead of time and storing them in the freezer until you’re ready to assemble the cake.
 You can make the buttercream ahead of time as well, and store it in an air-tight container in the fridge.

 Yes!
-Most of Lotusโ products are vegan.
+Most of Lotus’ products are vegan.
 I have a whole in-depth post about which Biscoff products are vegan friendly here.

-Vegan Lotus Biscoff Cookie Butter Cake
+Vegan Biscoff Cookie Butter Cake (Soft & Fluffy)

 For the Cake:

-- 1 1/4 cup granulated sugar, 250g
+- 1 ¼ cup granulated sugar, 250g

-- 1/2 cup melted Biscoff cookie butter, 120g
+- ½ cup melted Biscoff cookie butter, 120g

 - 1 tsp apple cider vinegar